Cleveroad/LoopBar/README.md

 |  attribute name | description |
 |---|---|
 | enls_overlaySize  | a size of selected view overlaying |
+| enls_orientation | orientation of loopbar view.
+Can be verticalLeft, verticalRight, horizontalBottom, horizontalTop.
+Default verticalLeft
 | enls_placeholderId | an id of view on which you should use layout:above or other attributes of RelativeLayouts,  because LoopBarView will have increased height in this case.
 See more in sample |
 | enls_selectionGravity | a gravity of selection view.
 Can be vertical or horizontal.
 Default horizontal |
 | enls_selectionMargin | a margin of selectionView from bounds of view.
 Default ```5dp``` |